tifazxy/grpc-user-service/README.md

-# gRPC User Service (Python)
+# Backend Architecture Project – FastAPI & gRPC (Python)

-This project is a basic gRPC microservice in Python that manages user data.
-It supports creating, fetching, listing, updating, and deleting users.
+This project demonstrates a modular microservices backend architecture using FastAPI and gRPC, written in Python.
+It includes a user management service with authentication, persistent storage, and service orchestration.

+## Features
-- Define gRPC service using Protocol Buffers
+- gRPC service defined with Protocol Buffers
-- Python server and client implementation
+- Python implementation for both gRPC server and client
-- In-memory store (easily swappable with PostgreSQL/SQLite)
+- PostgreSQL-backed data store (and pluggable in-memory store for testing)
+- FastAPI gateway to expose RESTful APIs and aggregate service calls
+- OAuth2 + JWT-based authentication for secure access
+- Extensible design for future services (e.g., assets, stats, etc.)

+## Work In Progress

+These features are being actively developed and will be included in the next version:

+- Dockerized Setup: Dockerfile and Docker Compose to manage services and PostgreSQL.
+- CI/CD with Jenkins: Automating build, test, and deploy pipelines using Jenkins.
+- Testing Suite: Unit and integration tests for gRPC services and FastAPI gateway.
+- Structured Logging: Add consistent log formats across services for observability.

 ## Setup
 ### 1. Clone the repo